SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 // TODO: We need to make sure this works and is easy to add a customer converter (probably needs a extension method++)

-Steeltoe Streams exposes a mechanism to define and register additional `IMessageConverters`.
+Steeltoe Stream exposes a mechanism to define and register additional `IMessageConverters`.
 To use it, implement `Steeltoe.Messaging.Converter.IMessageConverter`, and add it to the service container.
 At startup time, it will be discovered and then appended to the default stack of `IMessageConverter`s.